rachit836/EXP-6-Decision-making-statements-Loops/README.md

 2. Printing a sentence multiple times using a `for` loop
 3. Printing numbers from 1 to 20 using a `while` loop
 4. Creating a simple system locker using a `while` loop
-5. Generating an hourglass pattern using nested `for` loops
+5. Generating a pattern using nested `for` loops

 ---